gibbok/typescript-book/README.md

 }
 ```

 Node.js supports two file extensions for modules: `.mjs` for ES modules and `.cjs` for CommonJS modules.
-The equivalent file extensions in TypeScript are `.mjs` for ES modules and `.js` for CommonJS modules.
-When the TypeScript compiler transpiles these files to JavaScript, it will create `.mjs` and `.js` files, respectively.
+The equivalent file extensions in TypeScript are `.mts` for ES modules and `.cts` for CommonJS modules.
+When the TypeScript compiler transpiles these files to JavaScript, it will create `.mjs` and `.cjs` files.

 If you want to use ES modules in your project, you can set the `type` property to "module" in your package.json file.
 This instructs Node.js to treat the project as an ES module project.